 Achieve cost-effective, accurate, and sensitive RNA exome analysis of even difficult samples without sacrificing gene fusion discovery power.
-Current RNA exome sequencing methods focus on a defined number of known transcripts or require expensive deep sequencing.
+Many RNA exome sequencing methods focus on a defined number of known transcripts or require expensive deep sequencing.
 RNA exome capture sequencing overcomes these challenges by combining RNA-Seq with exome enrichment.

 Isolating transcriptome coding regions maximizes discovery power at a fraction of the read depth of total RNA sequencing.